Liquid: Pressure

+Buoyancy

 Static liquids in uniform gravitational fields also exhibit the phenomenon of buoyancy, where objects immersed in the liquid experience a net force due to the pressure variation with depth.
 The magnitude of the force is equal to the weight of the liquid displaced by the object, and the direction of the force depends on the average density of the immersed object.
 If the density is smaller than that of the liquid, the buoyant force points upward and the object floats, whereas if the density is larger, the buoyant force points downward and the object sinks.
 This is known as Archimedes' principle.

 Surfaces

 Unless the volume of a liquid exactly matches the volume of its container, one or more surfaces are observed.
 The presence of a surface introduces new phenomena which are not present in a bulk liquid.
 This is because a molecule at a surface possesses bonds with other liquid molecules only on the inner side of the surface, which implies a net force pulling surface molecules inward.
 Equivalently, this force can be described in terms of energy: there is a fixed amount of energy associated with forming a surface of a given area.
 This quantity is a material property called the surface tension, in units of energy per unit area (SI units: J/m2).
 Liquids with strong intermolecular forces tend to have large surface tensions.

 A practical implication of surface tension is that liquids tend to minimize their surface area, forming spherical drops and bubbles unless other constraints are present.
 Surface tension is responsible for a range of other phenomena as well, including surface waves, capillary action, wetting, and ripples.
 In liquids under nanoscale confinement, surface effects can play a dominating role since – compared with a macroscopic sample of liquid – a much greater fraction of molecules are located near a surface.

 The surface tension of a liquid directly affects its wettability.
 Most common liquids have tensions ranging in the tens of mJ/m2, so droplets of oil, water, or glue can easily merge and adhere to other surfaces, whereas liquid metals such as mercury may have tensions ranging in the hundreds of mJ/m2, thus droplets do not combine easily and surfaces may only wet under specific conditions.

 The surface tensions of common liquids occupy a relatively narrow range of values when exposed to changing conditions such as temperature, which contrasts strongly with the enormous variation seen in other mechanical properties, such as viscosity.

-The free surface of a liquid is disturbed by gravity (flatness) and waves (surface roughness).